spring-projects-experimental/spring-boot-thin-launcher/README.md

 Prototype "thin" jar launcher for java apps.
+See https://github.com/spring-projects/spring-boot/issues/1813 for more discussion and ideas.

 TODO: